 Banana slug, king of the Northwest jungle indeed.

-SLUG FEST: Runs all day June 22-23, full of games, hands-on activities, learning and a Tank o’ Slugs.
+SLUG FEST: Runs all day July 30 – 31, full of crafts, hands-on activities and learning.